How Recurring Transactions End Up as Chargebacks

 Merchant must inform the cardholder before processing a transaction but fails to do so.

 Cardholder revoked permission for future charges to their account, yet another charge showed up.

 For high-risk, high-volume merchants with recurring transactions, avoiding chargebacks is a continual customer support issue.
 Customers are quick to complain to the merchant when they find unexplained or unexpected charges on their credit cards.
 Or deductions from their bank accounts.
 Sometimes they bypass the merchant entirely and go directly to their credit card company or bank for resolution.However, these simple steps can help prevent many complaints or disputes from becoming chargebacks:

 - When appropriate, cheerfully and promptly arrange for a refund when contacted directly by a customer.

 - Don’t argue with a customer; find a solution that makes both parties happy.

-- Unless you suspect fraud, accept a customer’s word that they asked to cancel their subscription when no record can be found to support their claim.
+- Unless you suspect fraud, accept a customer’s word that they ask to cancel their subscription when no record can be available to support their claim.
 A cardholder doesn’t have to supply proof of their cancellation notice when filing a chargeback.